timjogorman/RicherEventDescription/guidelines.md

 small step.

-### Don't mark temporal order relations (BEFORE) if they are implied by the DocTimeRel
+### Don't mark temporal order relations (e.g., BEFORE) if they are implied by the DocTimeRel

-Remember that every EVENT  with a doctimerel of BEFORE is in a large narrative container (the events happening before the document time), every EVENT with a doctimerel of OVERLAP is in a container that defines the document time, and so forth, adn that these containers have a natural order.
-Marking that a BEFORE event happens before and OVERLAP event, then is redundant information: we already know that due to the DocTimeRel containers that they are a part of.
+Remember that every EVENT  with a DocTimeRel of BEFORE is in a large narrative container (the events happening before the document time), every EVENT with a DocTimeRel of OVERLAP is in a container that defines the document time, and so forth; and remember that these containers have a natural order.
+Marking that a BEFORE event happens before an OVERLAP event, then, is redundant information – we already know that due to the DocTimeRel containers they are a part of.

-This also means that TIMEX3s such as "now" or "in the past", if they are synonymoous with the DocTimeRel containers themselves, do not need to be linked to, as they provide no additional information about the event.
+This also means that TIMEX3s such as "now" or "in the past", if they are synonymous with the DocTimeRel containers themselves, do not need to be linked to, as they provide no additional information about the event.